-¶ 7 Leave a comment on paragraph 7 0 According to Todd Harvey, author of The Formative Dylan, Fuller did not actually record You’re No Good until 18 months after Dylan’s recording.
-He argues that Dylan most likely learned it from Rambling Jack Elliot, who was intimately familiar with Fuller’s work.
+According to Todd Harvey, author of The Formative Dylan, Fuller did not actually record You’re No Good until 18 months after Dylan.
+He argues that Dylan most likely learned it from Rambling Jack Elliot, a good friend of Dylan and intimately familiar with Fuller’s work.

 Well, I don’t know why I love you like I do